Dafrok/issue-of-vue-loader/README.md

 # Guide

-Reproduct a problem of vue-loader when export a `.vue` file in on declare.
+Reproduct a problem of vue-loader when export a `.vue` file on declare.

 ## Reproduction